HildrRipple/AgentSociety/docs/index.md

 ## News

+Version 1.3.0 is released!

-Check out our [big changes](./08-big-change/index.md) for the latest updates and new features🎇.
+Check out [Version 1.3](./02-version-1.3/index.md) for the latest updates and new features🎇.

 ## Features